yifei-alpaca/FoodVault/README.md

 No setup is required, simply git-clone to download all our files into your local machine

 ## Deployment
-We deployed our web application using vercel
+We deployed our web application using vercel <br>
 Deployed application link: https://food-vault.vercel.app/

 ## How to use FoodVault (Normal visitors)